PaimaStudios/paima-engine/paima-utils-backend/README.md

 # Paima-utils-backend

 Paima-utils-backend is a simple library containing helper functions for other Paima backend libraries.
-This distinction is to support the separation of code targetting Node.js specifically from code targetting browsers specifically from code meant for use in both.
+This distinction is to support the separation of code targeting Node.js specifically from code targeting browsers specifically from code meant for use in both.

 ## Usage